lk-geimfari/lk-geimfari.github.io/_posts/2023-05-13-solid-python.md

         print("Civilian is walking")
 ```

-Now we no longer arm civilians with hand-held anti-tank grenade launchers and the world is a little safer.
+Now we no longer arm civilians with hand-held anti-tank grenade launchers and the world is a little safer place to live.

 ## Dependency Inversion Principle

 The Dependency Inversion Principle (DIP) states that high-level classes should not depend on low-level classes.
 Instead,
 they should both depend on abstractions.
-Abstractions should not depend on details.
-Details should depend on
+Abstractions should not depend on details, but details should depend on
 abstractions.

-Let's examine DIP violation:
+Let's examine *DIP* violation:

 ```python
 class StripePaymentGateway: